-The Company reviews its capital structure at least annually to ensure that the Company will be able to continue as a going concern while maximising the return to stakeholders through optimisation of equity balance.
+The Company reviews its capital structure at least annually to ensure that the Company will be able to continue as a going concern.
 The capital structure of the Company comprises only of equity and amount due from immediate holding company.